 - Database Services: 5,000 Records, 10,000 Requests per month

 - Database Services: 20,000 Records, 40,000 Requests per month

 - 20 GB Bandwidth

 Simbla accepts payment via PayPal and PayPal alone.
 There is no other option.
 If you don’t use PayPal and don’t wish to, you won’t be a paying Simbla customer.
-Also, Simbla does not seem to offer a way for customers to obtain refunds – not ideal, as a subscription to Simbla is a yearly commitment.
+Refunds can be obtained for up to 14 days after purchase.

 Web-hosted or Licensed